alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 the features must be disabled-by-default at either runtime or compile time.
-If a feature's interim implementation does not have an undue compile-time or runtime footprint then it can be off-by-default at runtime but compiled in by deafult.
+If a feature's interim implementation does not have an undue compile-time or runtime footprint then it can be off-by-default at runtime but compiled in by default.
 If, however, an in-progress feature has a significant compile-time or runtime footprint it must be disabled at compile-time by default.

 Features implemented in-tree but not currently stabilized are also subject to